sigmaSd/eye-ts/README.md

 To use it go to `Actions`, then click `Releas libs` (on the left), then click `Run workflow`.
 Set the tag name, the tag should match what you're using inside `src/mod.ts` so it can be picked up by the module.

-Thats it now when you use `deno task run` it should use this published library.

 ## Technical Details